Built in Portland, OR., in 1911

 While bound for Alaska in the service of LaTouche Packing Co the motor freighter WAKENA caught fire off Nanaimo on 27 May 1925 and was completely destroyed, the officers and crew were rescued and taken to Nanaimo by tug BELLE.

-Some of the WAKENA history for this post was extracted from the H.W.
+Gordon Newell, editor.
+The H.W.
 McCurdy Marine History of the PNW.
-Newell, editor.
 Superior Publishing.
 1965.